anbox-cloud/discourse-docs/reference/perf-benchmarks.md

 The following benchmarks give an overview of the performance that you can achieve with Anbox Cloud.

-The benchmarks are performed using the `amc benchmark` utility as described [here](https://discourse.ubuntu.com/t/benchmarking-a-deployment/17770).
-The results describe the maximum number of parallel running containers (colum "# Containers") delivering a stable frame rate (column "Avg.
+The benchmarks were performed using the `amc benchmark` utility as described in [About benchmarking](https://discourse.ubuntu.com/t/benchmarking-a-deployment/17770).
+The results describe the maximum number of parallel running containers (column "# Containers") delivering a stable frame rate (column "Avg.
 FPS").
-Running more containers either gives to high variation in the provided frame rate or is not possible due to other hardware limitions (system memory, GPU memory, ...).
+Running more containers either gives too high variation in the provided frame rate or is not possible due to other hardware limitations (system memory, GPU memory, ...).

-All benchmark include rendering and video encoding.
-On machines/VMs without a GPU rendering and video encoding are performed in software on the CPU.
+All benchmarks include rendering and video encoding.
+On machines/VMs without a GPU, rendering and video encoding are performed in software on the CPU.

-For most of the benchmarks below a special version of the application [BombSquad](https://www.froemling.net/apps/bombsquad) is used.
-It runs in a demo mode where the game provides random and automated simulated gameplay.
-This allows the benchmark to simulate a real world scenario where actual users would play the game instead of sitting on a static game scene without much variation across the Android instances.
+For most of the benchmarks below, a special version of the [BombSquad](https://www.froemling.net/apps/bombsquad) application was used.
+This version runs in a demo mode in which the game provides random and automated simulated gameplay.
+This allows the benchmark to simulate a real-world scenario where actual users would play the game, instead of sitting on a static game scene without much variation across the Android instances.

-All benchmarks are done with a variation of the following `amc benchmark` command
+All benchmarks are done with a variation of the following `amc benchmark` command:

-    mc benchmark --network-address 192.168.100.1 -n <number of containers> \
+    amc benchmark --network-address 192.168.100.1 -n <number of containers> \
         -p webrtc -f -s 0.1 --measure-time 5m \
         --userdata '{"display_width":1280,"display_height":720,"fps":30,"benchmark":{"enabled":true}}' \
         <app name>